mohdsameerid/Complete-Javscript/EP_03_Data-Type/02_ReferenceRevision.md

-# Quick Revision – Reference Types
+# Quick Revision – Reference/Non Primitive Types

-* Stored in heap; variable holds reference
+* Stored in heap; variable holds reference/address
 * Copying = same reference, not a new object
 * Mutations affect all referencing variables
 * Equality compares references, not value